zaroond/Web-Development/README.md

 # Web-Development
-I have created a home page ssa clone.
+I have created a home page as clone Of one website.